Sustainable Development Technology Canada

 Grant in 2022

 Next Hydrogen Solutions, established in 2007 and headquartered in Mississauga, Canada, specializes in the design and manufacture of electrolyzers.
-These devices use water and electricity to produce clean hydrogen, enabling efficient conversion of intermittent renewable power into a storable, emission-free energy source.
-The company offers a range of services, including installation, maintenance, training, and consulting, to support end users in their hydrogen production.
-Next Hydrogen Solutions aims to reduce clean hydrogen generation costs, facilitating its widespread adoption in decarbonizing the global economy.
+These devices convert water into clean hydrogen using electricity from renewable sources.
+The company offers a range of services including installation, maintenance, training, and consulting, along with electrolytic hydrogen production for end users.
+Next Hydrogen Solutions aims to reduce clean hydrogen generation costs from renewable energy, facilitating its widespread adoption to decarbonize the global economy.

 KorrAI